-Even though school’s out and band directors aren’t hounding anyone to practice, it’s very important to keep up practice on a musical instrument over the summer.
-It’s easy to put off practicing until “tomorrow,” but soon tomorrow becomes the first day of the new school year and the musical “lip” is lost.
-Once the lip is lost, it’s hard to find it, no matter how much time is spent looking for it.
+School’s out and band directors aren’t hounding anyone to practice, but that doesn’t mean kids should put their instruments away.
+It’s very important to maintain your musical skills during the summer.
+Don’t put off practicing until “tomorrow,” because soon tomorrow will become the first day of the new school year and the musical “lip” will be lost.
+Once the lip is lost, it’s hard to find it again.

-If honing skills, rather than halfheartedly playing familiar songs over and over, are the focus, musical momentum can be kept up in only 10 minutes a day.
+It only takes 10 minutes a day to keep up musical momentum, particularly if honing skills, rather than halfheartedly playing familiar songs over and over is the focus.
 Seriously, ten minutes!
 While it may not seem like much, it can be very effective.
 We have many ideas to help keep up the musical skill level that kids have attained during the school year.

 1. Long Tones

 Long tones are exactly what the term sounds like: holding tones for a long time.
 Starting off in the easiest range of the instrument (voices count!) is best, and the note chosen should be held as long as possible.
 Seeing spots means it’s too long, but having a lot of air left over means the tone isn’t held long enough.
 Long tones help keep the embouchure in shape and the lungs strong.